First Home Guarantee: Buy a House with Just 5% Deposit in 2026

 Do I pay LMI with the First Home Guarantee?

 No. LMI is waived entirely under the First Home Guarantee.
-This can save you $15,000 to $40,000 depending on the property price and your lender.
+This saves you $15, 000 to $40, 000 depending on the property price and your lender.
 The government covers the extra risk that would normally attract LMI.

 What are the income caps for the First Home Guarantee?